 - Cast the Expert: She is a classically trained cellist, like her character in Lost and Found (who plays during the film).

 - Contractual Purity: Got her big break as the lead in a lighthearted teen film, but quickly tried to break out of this image by taking on significantly Darker and Edgier roles in romantic and historical dramas.
 Starting with 2008's LOL she began to appear in family-oriented comedies again, though now as the concerned mother figure rather than the carefree teenager.

-- Fake Nationality: In The World Is Not Enough she plays a woman of mixed British and Azeri origins.
-Averted for Braveheart, in which she appears as a French princess.
+- Fake Nationality: In The World Is Not Enough she plays a woman of mixed British and Azeri heritage.

-- Femme Fatale: Was often associated with these kinds of roles, particularly in the 1990s.
+- Femme Fatale: She was often associated with these kinds of roles, particularly in the 1990s.

-- Ms. Fanservice: Is well-known to French audiences for appearing naked in many of her movies, and has continued this trend into The New '10s.
+- Ms. Fanservice: She's well-known to French audiences for appearing naked in many of her movies, and has continued this trend into The New '10s.

 - Star-Making Role: Vic in La Boum, at least in France.